 General description, scope and objectives of this webinar

-This webinar will cover imaging features of skull base chordoma and chondrosarcoma pertaining to management of patients within a proton beam therapy MDT setting.
+The programme of this webinar will cover anatomy of the pertinent structures of phonation and changes seen in vocal cord dysfunction, review the course of the recurrent laryngeal nerves, and various lesions that can cause dysphonia.
 It is aimed at head & neck radiologists, radiologist residents/juniors, students and people who are interested in the ESHNR diploma who want to improve their skills in:

 After watching the webinar, participants will be able to